 The Vice Provost for Faculty Affairs host an annual all department chairs retreat.
 Topics vary on an annual basis, but are timely and strategically selected to promote and encourage vibrant and health departments.
 The chairs retreat is held the second Friday of the Fall semester.

-Teaching Excellence Initiative
+Advancements in Teaching Excellence

 Faculty Academic Leadership Program